 Property Transfers & Extraordinary Expenditures: Both parties are restricted from transferring income or concealing any property without the other spouse’s written consent.
 Each party must notify the other spouse and the court of any extra expenditures within at least 5 business days.
 You should always keep a paper trail documenting the source of fees and costs during this period.
 A party that cannot show proof of their accounting may suffer severe consequences.

 Non-Probate Transfers: Both parties are barred from creating a non-probate transfer or modifying a non-probate transfer.
 “Non-probate” means assets that include retirement accounts, life insurance, living trusts, or funds in a payable-on-death (POD) bank account.

 It is vital that you understand the restrictions of an automatic restraining order to identify if it will be helpful for your divorce.
-The attorneys at the Law Offices of William Edgar have handled thousands of divorce cases.
+The attorneys at the Edgar & Dow have handled thousands of divorce cases.
 Our team understands that every client, every family, and every legal matter is unique.
 We develop a personalized, results-driven approach to reach the best possible outcome for each of our clients.

 Contact our Palm Desert divorce lawyers today to schedule a consultation: (888) 251-9618!

 California is ranked as the second most expensive state for child support, second only to Hawaii.
 This is primarily due to the…